ShrutiBaikerikar/machine-learning-bioinformatics-paper-implementations/2.Logistic_Regression/README.md

 Scikit-Learn package was used to implement the following machine learning algorithms: Support Vector Machines, Logistic Regression and Random Forest.
 Results were evaluated as Area Under the Curve generated using a leave tenth out cross validation (LTOCV) on the entire dataset.

 Greedy backward feature elimination (GBFE) was implemented to obtain an optimum top ten features for logistic regression from the entire dataset of 525 features.
 These top 10 features were already highlighted by the author in his previous publication.
-[Heinson AI, Gunawardana Y, Moesker B, et al. Enhancing the Biological Relevance of Machine Learning Classifiers for Reverse Vaccinology.
+(*Heinson AI, Gunawardana Y, Moesker B, et al. Enhancing the Biological Relevance of Machine Learning Classifiers for Reverse Vaccinology.
 Int J Mol Sci.
 2017;18(2):312.
-Published 2017 Feb 1. doi:10.3390/ijms18020312]
+Published 2017 Feb 1. doi:10.3390/ijms18020312*)

 To examine how efficient GBFE technique was in selecting informative features, permutation testing was conducted.
 10 features were selected at random from the 525 features and used to classify BPAs and Non-BPAs.
 Classifier performances were evaluated using leave tenth out cross validation to generate an average AUC.
 This process was repeated 10,000 times to generate a frequency plot.

 The authors also proposed a novel validation technique: Leave One Bacteria Out Validation (LOBOV).
 The dataset contains proteins from 40 different bacterial species.
-In LOBOV, every bacterial species in the dataset that had more than 4 examples of BPAs and non-BPAs combined were removed sequenctially from the training dataset and used as a testing dataset.
+In LOBOV, every bacterial species in the dataset that had more than 4 examples of BPAs and non-BPAs combined were removed sequentially from the training dataset and used as a testing dataset.
 This process helped the researchers understand whether ML techniques were capable of predicting BPAs from unknown or bacterial pathogens that were not included in the training dataset.